-5 Easy Steps To Building A Company Intranet That Innovates & Engageson 8 January 2019
+How To Build A Company Intranet That Innovates & Engages In 7 Easy Stepson 13 January 2023

 If you’ve been tasked with building an intranet for your company, you’re in the right place.
 This article shows you how to create one that’s accessible, engaging, and secure, and delivers maximum benefit to your company as a result.
 Let’s get started.

 Chapter 1: How To Set Up A Company Intranet

 A good company intranet gives employees the tools and resources to be more productive, and ensures everyone is on the same page.
 However, not all company intranets are trying to achieve the same goals.
 Follow these five steps to create an intranet that’s right for your company.

 There are a number of solutions available on the market, and planning ensures you aren’t overwhelmed.
 So before jumping in, use these guiding questions to hone in on what type of intranet solution to look for:

 - What challenges will an intranet help solve?

 - What functionality should the intranet solution have?

 - What success metrics do we need to develop?

 - How will this intranet change the organisation and how we do things?